stnolting/neorv32/README.md

 --------

-Made with :coffee: in Hannover, Germany :eu:
+Made with :coffee: in Hanover, Germany :eu: